rakhi09/SeleniumAutomationTest/readme.md

 **Summary**:
-Selenium functional test using Java and JUnit to test Pardot web application
+Selenium WebDriver functional test using Java and JUnit to test Pardot web application

 **Pre-requisite:**
 1) Need to install Java JDK